 Aloha and Welcome to the HUMMA Project Website

-Funding for HUMMA was made possible through the efforts of Hawai‘i’s Congressional delegation and by the DoD (Office of the Deputy Assistant Secretary of the Army for Environment Safety and Occupational Health (ODASA-ESOH)) through its National Defense Center for Energy and the Environment.
+As funding for HUMMA was made possible through the efforts of Hawai’i’s Congressional delegation and by the DoD Office of the Deputy Assistant Secretary of the Army for Environment Safety and Occupational Health (ODASA-ESOH), through its National Defense Center for Energy and the Environment a third HUMMA project is in the making.

 This website will provide the public with accurate and timely information about the program and its results.